ammy82068/express-webpack-poc/README.md

 let’s import express into index.js and create an HTTP server that listens on port 5000 and create a default route with “/” and another with “/api/user”.

-Now run the below command
+Now run the below command:

     node index.js